-2. Clear out the space beneath the sink
+2. Clear out the space beneath the fixture

-You’re going to be working under there, so you’ll need space to move around.
+You’ll probably end up working under there, so you’ll need the space to move around.

-3. Put a bucket under the sink’s piping
+3. Put a bucket under the fixture’s piping

-You’ve turned the water off (right?!), but sometimes it takes awhile for all the water to drain from pipes.
-The P-trap pipes you’ll be removing also tend to collect sludge, so you’ll want a place for that stuff to go that isn’t all over you.
+The P-trap pipes you may have to remove tend to collect sludge, so you’ll want a place for that stuff to go that isn’t all over you.
 Gross.